 Advocate.
 Facilitate.
 Inspire.

-D4D on the Road Workshop at Wagner Further Fuels Excitement about Civic Engagement
+D4D on the Road Workshop at Dillard University Praised for its Outstanding Contribution to Civic Engagement

 Project Pericles appreciates the generous support of the Eugene M. Lang Foundation, The Henry Luce Foundation, and our Periclean colleges and universities.

-Jessica Nichols and Kate Paladin are rallying their fellow Bates students against the dangers of transporting Canadian tar sands through Maine using the Portland-Montreal Pipeline.
+Jessica Nichols and Kate Paladin, are rallying their fellow Bates students against the dangers of transporting Canadian tar sands through Maine using the Portland-Montreal Pipeline.
 The pair have been recruiting students to work on the issue and recently sent a letter opposing tar sands transport with over 150 signatures to Governor Paul LePage.
 Jessica and Kate won an award as one of the five winning teams of the 2013 Letters to an Elected Official competition, and have been working ever since on advancing their issue.
 Read more